 See if you’re pre-qualified for a personal loan offer

-Here is some additional information about the financial institutions that offer personal loans:
+Here is some additional information about the financial institutions offering personal loans which we picked.

 LendingPoint is an Atlanta-based online lending company, which offers personal loans in every U.S. state with the exceptions of Nevada and West Virginia.
 Note that there can be high origination fees when using LendingPoint, and that the maximum applicable interest rates can be pretty high.